 Bias in AI Reading Group

 TDAI hosts monthly informal gatherings to discuss publications addressing racial and gender bias in algorithms and automated decision-making technologies.
-Led by Dr. Nancy Ettlinger (geography) and held the last Thursday of the month, the free-ranging conversations explore societal ramifications and implications for researchers, educators and students.
+For 2024-25, the group is led by Dr. Harmony Bench (Dance), and held on Tuesdays (see below for dates).
+Our free-ranging conversations explore societal ramifications and implications for researchers, educators and students.

 All OSU faculty, staff and students are welcome.